-A student wishing to escalate his or her complaint should follow the steps listed below:
+A student wishing to escalate his or her complaint should follow the five steps listed below:

 - 1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
-A student with a grievance or complaint needs to communicate their concerns as soon as possible to achieve a resolution in a timely fashion.
-If the issue cannot be resolved at this level, with the Director of Education. - 2.
-If the dispute has not been resolved through addressing the Director of Education, the next step is to submit the issue or concern in writing (e-mail) to the Campus President.
-The written (e-mail) complaint must be submitted within ten calendar days of the incident or notification of termination.
-The documentation should include a description of the disputed items, the date or dates when the issue occurred, the reason why the student is requesting a review of the decision and the steps the student has taken to resolve the issue.
-When submitting the documentation, the student should include the relevant factual evidence, such as evidence of extenuating circumstances.
+A student with a grievance or complaint needs to raise their concerns as soon as possible in order to ensure that a settlement is made in a timely fashion.
+If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with the Dean of Education. - 2.
+If the dispute cannot be resolved through addressing the Dean of Education, the second step is to appeal in writing to the Campus President.
+The written complaint must be submitted within seven calendar days of the incident or notification of termination.
+The appeal document should include a description of the disputed items, the date or dates when the issue arose, the reason why the student is appealing the decision and the steps the student has taken to resolve the dispute to date.
+When submitting an appeal, the student should include as much factual evidence as possible, such as evidence of extenuating circumstances.

-The Campus President will investigate the student's concern, including gathering additional data about the issue or incident as necessary.
-The Campus President will then convene the Campus Review Committee which will consist of the Campus President and the heads of the relevant departments.
-It will be at the discretion of the Campus Review Committee to determine if a meeting with the student is appropriate to address the grievance and develop a plan to achieve a resolution.
+The Campus President will oversee the gathering of additional data about the issue or incident as necessary.
+Then the Campus President will then convene the Campus Appeals Committee which will consist of the Campus President and the heads of the departments to meet with the student if requested and/or otherwise assess and develop a resolution to the complaint.

-A response from the Campus Review Committee will be provided to the student within ten calendar days.
-All decisions will be provided in writing (e-mail) and may be delivered to the student in person if the student is on campus as well as to the student's mailing address (e-mail) of record with acknowledgement of receipt required.
+A response from the Appeals Committee must be provided to the student within seven calendar days.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required.

 - 3. If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 2, the student may take a third step and file the appeal to the Regional Vice President of Education Affiliates.
-This appeal must also be in writing and must be received in the corporate office (5026-D Campbell Boulevard, Baltimore, Maryland 21236) within seven calendar days of being notified of the Campus Review Committee's decision.
-The appeal to the Regional Vice President may also be submitted by e-mail.
-The Regional Vice President will conduct an investigation of the issue and will respond to the student within seven calendar days of receiving the escalated grievance.
-All decisions will be provided in writing (e-mail) and will be delivered to the student in person if the student is on campus and will also be sent to the student's official school e-mail and the mailing address of record with acknowledgement of receipt required. - 4.
-If the dispute has not been resolved (the student is still unsatisfied with the response), the student may submit a request for reconsideration of the decision to the appropriate individual/s (depending on the student's program of study).
-Non-nursing students will submit the request for reconsideration to the Vice President of Academic Affairs (VPAA) at Education Affiliates.
-This request for reconsideration must be submitted in writing (e-mail) to the appropriate person within ten calendar days of being notified of the Regional Vice President's decision.
-The VP of Academic Affairs will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the request for reconsideration.
-All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's official e-mail address or mailing address of record with acknowledgement of receipt required.
+This appeal must also be in writing and must be received in the corporate office (5026-D Campbell Boulevard, Baltimore, Maryland 21236) within seven calendar days of being notified of the Campus Appeals Committee's decision.
+The Regional Vice President will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the escalated complaint.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required. - 4.
+If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 3, the student may take a fourth step and file the appeal to the Corporate Vice President (VP) of Education at Education Affiliates.
+This appeal must also be in writing and must be received in the Corporate Office within seven calendar days of being notified of the Regional Vice President's decision.
+The Corporate VP of Education will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the escalated complaint.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required.